komal405/komal405/README.md

 - 👋 Hi, I’m @komal405
-- 👀 I’m interested in Java
+- 👀 I’m interested in FullStack Development
-- 🌱 I’m currently learning Full Stack Development.
+- 🌱 I’m currently working at Techmahindra as Software Engineer.
 - 💞️ I’m looking to collaborate on Programming.
 - 📫 How to reach me komal.jadhav0542@gmail.com